- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 Yes, I know, I know.
 That takes longer.
 But not that much.

-It’s a lot quicker than writing a brand new post from scratch.
-It can also be easily outsourced or otherwise delegated.
+- It’s a lot quicker than writing a brand new post from scratch.

-It’s also well worth it, because now not only do you keep your own blog’s content unique, you also end up with more than one listing in search, multiplying the traffic your content can now attract.
+- It’s well worth it, because now not only do you keep your own blog’s content unique, you also end up with more than one listing in search, multiplying the traffic your content can now attract.

-And the same reworked post can be posted on multiple platforms.
 So rework it for Medium, but then publish it too on say LinkedIn Articles and Quora Spaces.

 5. Repurpose Content as Guest Posts